ryangball/DockBuilder/README.md

 ## Features
 - Builds a Dock based on pre-defined defaults
+- Includes a framework for building unique Docks for certain users based on some criteria (including an example)
 - Logs to ~/Library/Logs/DockBuilder.log (by default)
 - Does not start until the Dock.app is loaded upon login
 - Only builds a Dock for user's who's Dock is younger than 300 seconds (to minimize re-building a pre-existing user's Dock after the installation of DockBuilder)